mzr1996/mm-language-server/README.md

 ## Additional Diagnostics

-jedi-langugage-server provides diagnostics about syntax errors, powered by Jedi.
+mm-langugage-server provides diagnostics about syntax errors, powered by Jedi.
 If you would like additional diagnostics, we suggest using the powerful [diagnostic-language-server](https://github.com/iamcco/diagnostic-languageserver).

 ## Code Formatting